Familial dysautonomia: Progression

 Familial dysautonomia presents with progressive, age-specific symptoms.

 Though usually not diagnosed until several years of age, generalised signs of FD are present during the newborn period in more than 80% of those affected.
-Dysmorpnic facial features are not directly inherent to the disorder, but facial asymmetry and a straightened mouth eventually develop due to abnormal tone and molding of facial bones.
+Dysmorphic facial features are not directly inherent to the disorder, but facial asymmetry and a straightened mouth eventually develop due to abnormal tone and molding of facial bones.

 Perinatal

 A very high incidence of breech presentation has been noted among infants with FD.
 A lower birth weight as compared to siblings, premature birth, and intrauterine growth restriction have also been noted.

 Neonatal

 During the neonatal period, hypotonia, respiratory insufficiency, poor feeding with difficulty swallowing and aspiration, developmental delay, short stature, scoliosis, and corneal disease may occur.

 Infancy

 Issues related to the disorder first appear during infancy.
 Early manifestations include hypotonia, feeding difficulty (impaired swallowing and suckling), poor growth, absence of tears, frequent lung infections, and poor body-temperature control (infants may display cold hands and feet).
 Developmental milestones (e.g. walking, speech) may or may not be delayed.

 In infants with FD, a lack of overflow tears during emotional crying may be noted after the age of 7 months (until this age, overflow emotional tearing may also not occur in unaffected infants; overflow tearing is absent in neonates and begins to appear only after 2–3 months of age).

 Affected infants' hands may alternatively appear cool and mottled (from vasoconstriction), or red and swollen (from vasodilation).
 Red skin blotching is often precipitated by emotional excitement.

 In older infants and young children, breath-holding spells may occur, possibly leading to cyanosis or fainting.
 Breath-holding behaviour usually ceases by age 6.